 What is the type of steel of your knife?

 The steel for blades could be of various types depending on the range and brand of your knife.
-Markets are filled with different variety of knives like the Japanese knives or the German knives which comes in different quality but eventually, all of them will need to be sharpened.
+Markets are filled with different variety of knives like the Japanese knives or the German knives which come in different quality but eventually, all of them will need to be sharpened.

 If you are a professional chef, your knives will need sharpening on a regular basis whereas if you are a home cook, you might need to sharpen your blade in longer intervals.